-Information concerning the mandate of the Remuneration Committee and the decision-making process it uses in determining remuneration policy is contained within the Terms of Reference which are available on the Society's website.
+Information concerning the mandate of the Remuneration and Engagement Committee and the decisionmaking process it uses in determining remuneration policy is contained within the Terms of Reference which are available on the Society's website.

-Aggregate information on Remuneration Code Staff during the years ending 31 October 2022 is shown in Table 24:
+Aggregate information on Remuneration Code Staff during the years ending 31 October 2023 is shown in Table 24:

-Table 24: Remuneration Analysis as at 31 October 2022
+Table 24: Remuneration Analysis as at 31 October 2023

 Fixed Remuneration for Executive Directors, Leadership Team and Certified Staff includes basic salary and pension contributions paid by the Society.
-Variable Remuneration comprises any bonus payments made during the year.
+Variable Remuneration comprises bonus payments made during the year for the Executive Directors and performance related payments to Certified Staff.
 In terms of the Non-Executive Directors' fixed remuneration, they receive fees paid by the Society but do not receive pension contributions.